WICG/bundle-preloading/overview.md

 1. the client sends an HTTP request for those not in its cache;
 1. the server replies with a bundled response containing the requested resources.

-The API to implement this solution consists of these components:
+The API to implement bundle preloading consists of:

 * a declarative way in HTML to list resources to be retrieved in a bundle;
 * an imperative JavaScript API for bundle preloading;